AdarshSharma24/3-in-1_Bot/README.md

 # 3-in-1 Bot: An Educational Robotics Toy

 ## Introduction
-Welcome to the **3-in-1 Drone** project!
+Welcome to the **3-in-1 Bot** project!
 This innovative toy is designed to **spark curiosity** in children and beginners, making learning about **electronics, robotics, and sustainability** both fun and engaging.
 It provides an interactive way for users to explore **STEM (Science, Technology, Engineering, and Mathematics)** concepts while enjoying a **safe and exciting** play experience.

 This drone isn't just for flying—it transforms into a **boat and a car**, giving children the freedom to **experiment, build, and modify** as they learn.
 Additionally, the **body is made from PLA, a biodegradable and environmentally friendly material**, introducing children to sustainable materials and encouraging eco-conscious learning.